European-Unified-ID/EUID-docs/api/v2/getting-started/gs-encryption-decryption.md

 # Encrypting Requests and Decrypting Responses

-All EUID [endpoints](../endpoints/summary-endpoints.md) require request [encryption](#encrypting-requests) and respective response [decryption](#decrypting-responses).
+>NOTE: If you're a publisher and are implementing EUID on the client side, encryption and decryption is managed automatically by your implementation, such as Prebid.js (see [EUID Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md))<!--  or the JavaScript SDK (see [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md)) -->.

+For almost all EUID [endpoints](../endpoints/summary-endpoints.md), requests sent to the endpoint must be [encrypted](#encrypting-requests) and responses from the endpoint must be [decrypted](#decrypting-responses).

->NOTE: [POST /token/refresh](../endpoints/post-token-refresh.md) requests do not require encryption.
+The only exception is that requests to the [POST /token/refresh](../endpoints/post-token-refresh.md) endpoint do not need to be encrypted.

 Here's what you need to know about encrypting EUID API requests and decrypting respective responses:

-- To use the APIs, in addition to your client API key, you need your client secret
+- To use the APIs, in addition to your client API key, you need your client secret.
-- You can write your own custom scripts or use the Python scripts provided in the following sections.
+- You can write your own custom code or use the Python scripts provided in the following sections.
 - Request and response use AES/GCM/NoPadding encryption algorithm with 96-bit initialization vector and 128-bit authentication tag.
-- The raw, unencrypted JSON body of the request is wrapped in a binary [Unencrypted Request Data Envelope](#unencrypted-request-data-envelope) which then gets encrypted and formatted according to the [Encrypted Request Envelope](#encrypted-request-envelope).
+- The raw, unencrypted JSON body of the request is wrapped in a binary [unencrypted request data envelope](#unencrypted-request-data-envelope) which then gets encrypted and formatted according to the [Encrypted Request Envelope](#encrypted-request-envelope).
-- Response JSON body is wrapped in a binary [Unencrypted Response Data Envelope](#unencrypted-response-data-envelope) which is encrypted and formatted according to the [Encrypted Response Envelope](#encrypted-response-envelope).
+- The response JSON body is wrapped in a binary [unencrypted request data envelope](#unencrypted-response-data-envelope) which is encrypted and formatted according to the [Encrypted Response Envelope](#encrypted-response-envelope).

 ## Workflow

 The high-level request-response workflow for the EUID APIs includes the following steps:

 1. Prepare the request body with input parameters in the JSON format.
-2. Wrap the request JSON in an [Unencrypted Request Data Envelope](#unencrypted-request-data-envelope).
+2. Wrap the request JSON in an [unencrypted request data envelope](#unencrypted-request-data-envelope).
 3. Encrypt the envelope using AES/GCM/NoPadding algorithm and your secret key.
 4. Assemble the [Encrypted Request Envelope](#encrypted-request-envelope).
 5. Send the encrypted request and receive the encrypted response.
 6. Parse the [Encrypted Response Envelope](#encrypted-response-envelope).
 7. Decrypt the data in the response envelope.
 8. Parse the resulting [Unencrypted Response Data Envelope](#unencrypted-response-data-envelope).
-9. (Optional, recommended) Ensure the nonce the in the response envelope matches the nonce in the request envelope.
+9. (Optional, recommended) Ensure that the nonce in the response envelope matches the nonce in the request envelope.
 10. Extract the response JSON object from the unencrypted envelope.

-Python example scripts for [encrypting requests](#example-encryption-script) and [decrypting responses](#example-decryption-script) can help with automating steps 2-4 and 6-10 and serve as a reference of how to implement these steps in your application.
+A code example for [encrypting requests](#example-encryption-script) and [decrypting responses](#example-decryption-script) can help with automating steps 2-4 and 6-10 and serves as a reference of how to implement these steps in your application.

-The individual EUID [endpoints](../endpoints/summary-endpoints.md) explain the respective JSON body format requirements and parameters, include call examples, and show decrypted responses.
-The following sections provide examples of the encryption and decryption scripts in Python, field layout requirements as well as request and response examples.
+Documentation for the individual EUID [endpoints](../endpoints/summary-endpoints.md) explains the respective JSON body format requirements and parameters, includes call examples, and shows decrypted responses.
+The following sections provide examples of the encryption and decryption scripts in Python, field layout requirements, and request and response examples.

 ## Encrypting Requests

-You have the option of writing your own script for encrypting requests or using the provided [Python example script](#example-encryption-script).
-If you choose to write your own script, be sure to follow the field layout requirements listed in [Unencrypted Request Data Envelope](#unencrypted-request-data-envelope) and [Encrypted Request Envelope](#encrypted-request-envelope).
+You have the option of writing your own code for encrypting requests, using an EUID SDK or the provided Python [example encryption script](#example-encryption-script).
+If you choose to write your own code, be sure to follow the field layout requirements listed in [Unencrypted Request Data Envelope](#unencrypted-request-data-envelope) and [Encrypted Request Envelope](#encrypted-request-envelope).

 ### Unencrypted Request Data Envelope

-The following table describes the field layout for request encryption scripts.
+The following table describes the field layout for request encryption code.

 | Offset (Bytes) | Size (Bytes) | Description |
 | :--- | :--- | :--- |